 5. Experiential intimacy

-Tips to work on experiential intimacy
+Tips to improve experiential intimacy

 6. Conflict intimacy

-Tips to have a respectful conflict intimacy
+Tips to improve conflict intimacy

 7. Creative intimacy